 In iOS11, you get access to file directory within the iPhone X with a File app.
 Strangely, FLAC can only be played from this File app.
 Not even the official Music app.

 However, there is a workaround.
-You will need to download third-party apps like Plex or Vox which handle the transcoding themselves.
+You will need to download third-party apps that support FLAC, like Plex or Vox which handle the transcoding themselves.